 Rubin reassures that parabens are rather safe to use.
 "Other than the possible health concerns as discussed above, parabens are usually well-tolerated," she says.

-However, EU legislators are trying to curb the use of the term “paraben-free” stating "free from parabens should not be accepted, as it denigrates the entire group of parabens" to curb the use of it in beauty marketing and labeling so it doesn't stigmatize brands that continue to use parabens.
+However, in 2019 EU legislators set new rules for the term “paraben-free” stating "free from parabens should not be accepted, as it denigrates the entire group of parabens" to curb the use of it in beauty marketing and labeling so it doesn't stigmatize brands that continue to use them.
 That said, numerous skin, hair, and makeup companies are choosing to formulate with alternatives just in case.

 Although parabens haven't been proven to be dangerous, Rubin chooses not to use them in her products.
 "At SEEN Hair Care, we prefer to minimize risk so we are paraben-free," she says.

 “We use the precautionary principle; if multiple research casts doubt over an ingredient’s safety to humans or the environment, we will not use it,” explains Rose Ovensehi, founder of Flora & Curl Botanical Haircare, an all-natural hair care line formulated for those with naturally dry, textured hair.
 Meanwhile, Elsie Rutterford, a cofounder of Clean Beauty Insiders and BYBI Beauty, a beauty brand that creates 100 percent natural, certified vegan, and cruelty-free skincare products echoes this play-it-safe sentiment: “Many believe parabens are linked to serious diseases and hormonal disruption in men and women, but many fiercely debate this.”

 “Any ingredient that causes that much controversy in our eyes is best kept out of our products—proven or not, why take the chance?”
 Rutterford continues.
 “Instead, we formulate products that are stable and safe in their own right, without the need for such a powerful preservative.
 If a preservative is able to keep bacteria at bay for a 36-month shelf life, chances are it'll also kill a decent proportion of the good stuff in your products, too.”